rydhammahajan/QRCode_StaticPage/README.md

+QR Code Project

-This is my first Frontend Project using HTML and CSS
+Technologies used : HTML and CSS